-A number of new standards, interpretations and amendments to existing standards were issued by the IASB that are not yet effective for the period ended October 31, 2021 and have not been applied in preparing these condensed interim consolidated financial statements.
+A number of new standards, interpretations and amendments to existing standards were issued by the IASB that are not yet effective for the period ended January 31, 2022 and have not been applied in preparing these condensed interim consolidated financial statements.
 The following amendment is currently being assessed by the Company.

-IAS 12, Income Taxes:
+IAS 12.
+Income Taxes:

 In May 2021, the IASB issued Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction (Amendments to IAS 12) that clarifies how companies account for deferred tax on transactions such as leases and decommissioning obligations.
-The main change is an exemption from the initial recognition exemption, so that it does not apply to transactions that give rise to both deductible and taxable temporary differences on initial recognition.
-This will result in the recognition of equal deferred tax assets and liabilities.
-The amendments to IAS 12 are effective for annual reporting periods beginning on or after January 1, 2023, therefore the effective date for the Company is May 1, 2023.
+The main change is an exemption from the initial recognition exemption, so that it does not apply to transactions in which both deductible and taxable temporary differences arise on initial recognition.
+Instead, companies are required to recognize equal deferred tax assets and liabilities.
+The amendments to IAS 12 are effective for annual reporting periods beginning on or after January 1, 2023.
 Earlier application is permitted.
 The Company is currently assessing the impact of the amendments.